grafana/k6/CONTRIBUTING.md

 ```bash
 go get github.com/loadimpact/k6
 ```
+This will also build a `k6` binary and put it in `$GOPATH/bin`.

 **Building from source**:

-Now, standing in the repo root (`$GOPATH/src/github.com/loadimpact/k6`) you can build a k6 binary from source by running:
+Standing in the repo root (`$GOPATH/src/github.com/loadimpact/k6`) you can build a k6 binary from source by running:
 ```bash
 cd $GOPATH/src/github.com/loadimpact/k6
 go build